microsoft/windows-ai-electron/README.md

 This package depends on the [@microsoft/winappcli](https://github.com/microsoft/WinAppCli) package.
 Any electron app which uses this package must also take a dependency on `@microsoft/winappcli` and follow its installation and setup steps.

-## Get Started Using electron-windows-ai-addon in an Electron App
+## Get Started Using winapp-windows-ai in an Electron App

 ### 1. Create an Electron App

 Create an electron app by following the getting started directions at [Electron: Building you First App](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app).

-The instructions below follow the steps for adding `electron-windows-ai-addon` to a standard Electron app.
+The instructions below follow the steps for adding `wniapp-windows-ai` to a standard Electron app.
 This module can also be added to Electron apps built using Electron Forge and other templates.
 The setup steps should be similar, but additional configuration may be required to support using NodeJS addons.

-### 2. Add electron-windows-ai-addon as a Dependency
+### 2. Add winapp-windows-ai as a Dependency

-The `electron-windows-ai-addon` package has not been published to npm yet.
-To install a copy of this package download the [latest prerelease .tgz](https://github.com/microsoft/electron-windows-ai-addon/releases) within Assets folder of the Release.
+The `winapp-windows-ai` package has not been published to npm yet.
+To install a copy of this package download the [latest prerelease .tgz](https://github.com/microsoft/winapp-windows-ai/releases) within Assets folder of the Release.

 ```bash
 cd <your-electron-app>